Financial Aid

 How Aid is Awarded

-Your award package is based on a combination of funds available and your eligibility.
-Your award package may not include funds from all aid programs.
+Your financial aid offer is based on a combination of funds available and your eligibility.
+Your financial aid offer may not include funds from all aid programs.
 Some funds carry restrictions, and some are limited as to amounts that can be awarded.
-Financial aid packages are based on the level of eligibility from highest to lowest and files are worked generally in the order received by the Financial Aid office.
+Financial aid offers are based on the level of eligibility from highest to lowest and files are worked generally in the order received by the Financial Aid office.

 Your Financial Aid Offer